Skip to main content

 Belinda Chiu

-Belinda Chiu (she/her) is a first-year undergraduate majoring in Biology with a specialization in Bioinformatics at Eighth College.
+Belinda Chiu (she/her) is a second-year undergraduate majoring in Biology with a specialization in Bioinformatics at Eighth College.
 Her interest in biology began at a young age, as she spent a lot of time outdoors and was curious about how life existed.
 This interest has been solidified by her recent internship at the UCLA AIDS Institute, where she worked on two gene cloning projects with different vectors.
 As a teenager, Belinda found a passion for helping others by becoming involved in her community through clubs, volunteering, and hosting events.
 As a PATHS Scholar, she hopes to continue meeting new people and helping others around her.
 Currently, Belinda aims to either pursue a Master's in Bioinformatics or go to medical school following her undergraduate years.

 • Brix Joseph Dizon